adab1ts/veinapp/CONTRIBUTING.md

 vi src/config/firebase.prod.ts

 # To populate firebase with the list of places and their coordinates:
-# 1. Add your places data in JSON format at db/data/places.json following this structure:
+# 1. Place your JSON/CSV data files at db/data folder following this structure:
 #    [{
 #      "name": "the name",
 #      "address": "the address",